Belladear4029/project-2-wdi/README.md

 ### The App

-When the app is loaded, you are immediately taken to you login/sign up page.
+When the app is loaded, you are immediately taken to the login/sign up page.
 You have to be logged in to view any recipes.

 <p align="center"><img src="https://imgur.com/02NOfHF.png" width="700"></p>

 Once logged in you are taken to the homepage of all the recipes.
-This is the list of every single recipe someone has added.
-Alternatively you are able to click on the name of the chef below the recipe image to just see recipes made by them.
+This is a list of every recipe that has been added by all users.
+Alternatively, you are able to click on the name of the chef below each recipe image to just see recipes made by them.

 <p align="center"><img src="https://imgur.com/uKOxzDE.png" width="700"></p>